life-itself/coco/cc201-practical-action/day-6.md

 Dear conscious human,

-There will be some of you out there who feel the fire to set up your own conscious coliving place.
-Our co-founders at Life Itself have a lot of experience with this, having set up three spaces so far in London, Berlin and Bergerac, with a fourth on its way.
+There will be some of you out there who feel the fire to set up your own conscious coliving place 🔥.
+Our co-founders at Life Itself have a lot of experience with this, having set up three spaces in London, Berlin and Bergerac, with a fourth on its way.

-It is worth noting that this is a huge topic area, so we are really only just touching the surface here.
+It is worth noting that this is a huge topic area, so we are really only touching the surface here.
 That said, today’s lesson should give you a strong foundation of items to consider at the start before you enter into the creation stage.
-Remember, most communities that get set up will fail, so it’s always best to start with clearing out any delusional thinking that yours will be the exception, by really diving into these considerations, which is why we have invested a lot in the next 2 days.
+Remember, most communities that get set up will fail, so it’s always best to start with clearing out any delusional thinking that yours will be the exception by really diving into these considerations.
 We want you to have a clear idea and appreciation of what it takes to create successful spaces.

 So let’s jump in.